What are the James Beard Foundation Awards?

 The Broadcast and New Media Awards Committee divides the entries among 11 categories, with 5 to 6 judges are assigned to each category.
 The judges (more than 50 in total) are chosen by the committee.
 They include producers, educators, editors, and print journalists.
 Judges may not enter the category they are judging during current year.
 They are looking for content, originality, high production values, and a fresh perspective on food- and beverage-related topics

 The nominees are announced at a Nominees Breakfast in March.
 The winners are announced during the Book, Journalism, and Broadcast Media Awards Dinner in April.
 The host(s) or producer(s) receive(s) the award.

 The Journalism Awards were established by the James Beard Foundation in 1992.

 Any article that was published in English in the United States or Canada during the previous calendar year is eligible.
 Writers, journalists, and editors submit their articles for consideration.
 There is a $100 entry fee for JBF members, $150 for non-members.

 The Foundation received more than 700 entries for the 2017 Journalism Awards.

 The judges, who are selected by the Journalism Awards Committee, comprise working editors, journalists (not covering food and beverage topics), retired food and beverage editors and writers, and deans and professors of leading journalism colleges.
 The judges (more than 100 in total) may not enter in the category that they are judging during the current Awards year.

 The judges are looking for accurate, insightful reporting, exceptional writing, unusual perspectives, and other attributes of fine journalism as they pertain to food and beverage topics.

 The three nominees in each category are announced at a Nominees Breakfast in March.
-The winners are announced during the Book, Journalism, and Broadcast Media Awards Dinner in April.
+The winners are announced during the Media Awards Dinner in April.
 The journalist(s) receive(s) the award.